gtfierro/aronnax/sql/QUERY.md

 that the returned document does not have a `Metadata/Exposure` key, it looks for the latest document change that made that true, which is the edits at time 1.

+#### Fix

+There is no clean fix with the relational model, short of running a secondary query to calcuate the latest valid time of the document.
+An intermediary solution is to replace the "valid time" field in a document with the time the query was made according to the server (what the server took as the "now" time) or whatever timestamp was included